 Inhale deeply through your nose for a count of five, expanding your stomach and chest as you do so.
 Then, exhale forcefully through your mouth for a count of five.
 Inhale again for five counts, then exhale again for another five counts.

 Repeat until you feel relaxed; it may take several rounds to handle any results.
-Take deep breaths throughout the day whenever you have time to do so.
+Whenever you find a spare moment, take deep breaths throughout the day.

 Breathing exercises for depression